cheomanigua/godot/roleplaygame/README.md

   - An empty `Node` is created manually in the Scene tree of the editor as parent in order to group all the instances.
 Give a name to `Node`, like **Potion**.
 This name is used for the `pickup()` funcion to pass as reference.

 2. Unique items:
-  - They can only have one instance in the game.
+  - They should have only one instance in the game.
   - They are instanciated from the parent scene "Item.tscn".
   - An empty `Node` is created manually in the Scene tree of the editor as parent in order to group all item instances.
 The name given to the `Node` is **Unique**
-  - Their uniqueness comes from a tag that can be added to the in the editor.
+  - Their uniqueness comes from a tag that can be added in the editor.
 This tag name is used for the `pickup()` function to pass as reference.

 ### Pickup()
 - If a tag is added (unique items), the `pickup(tag)` function will be used to add the item to the inventory dictionary.